Oil spill claims czar: Shrimpers' pain continues

 He agreed with concerns from shrimpers that the length and extent of damage they have suffered because of the April 2010 disaster has been more significant than first thought.

 "I think we've got to do better for the shrimpers," Feinberg said.

 Feinberg remains under fire for the slow pace of payments and for denying many claims.
 Eighteen months after the spill, the fund has paid $5.5 billion to 213,408 claimants.
 More than 300,000 other claimants have been denied compensation.
 Feinberg agreed in July to a Justice Department audit.
 He said at the hearing the audit hasn't started.
-A Justice spokesman said in a statement the agency is receiving input from officials along the Gulf and the audit is expected to start before the end of the year.
+Justice officials didn't immediately respond to a request for comment.

 The committee chairman, Rep. Doc Hastings, R-Wash., said that despite assurances from the White House following the oil spill that BP would be held fully accountable "that does not appear to be the case."
 He said the number of people paid to date, considering how many have applied for money, is "simply unacceptable."

 Rep. Edward Markey of Massachusetts, the ranking Democrat on the committee and a frequent critic of BP, offered support for BP's efforts with regard to compensating victims through the fund.